Tools to Empower Children to Explore Their World with Safety & Confidence

 When tragedies like this occur, it’s tempting to look for some fault on the part of the children or caregivers in order to feel more safe.
 It’s tempting to lecture children to “be more careful so that something bad like this won’t happen” to them.

 Our experience with abductions is that in most situations the children and their adults did the best they knew how.
-A mobile home park or quiet neighborhood can feel almost like an extension of one’s home.
+A mobile home park, a quiet neighborhood, or a school can feel almost like an extension of one’s home.
 It is normal for parents and caregivers to believe that a child might safely go down the street to visit a friend’s house without adult supervision.
 Although later we learned that Sandra was murdered by a neighbor, at first we didn’t know who had taken her.
 Whether they know someone or not, it is normal for most children to be trusting and caught up in their own worlds rather than using the awareness they might use more commonly outside their neighborhoods.

 2. Take Charge of what Children Are Hearing and Seeing

 Reviewing upsetting details about what happened over and over does not make children safer – it makes them scared and runs the risk of causing avoidable, additional trauma.
 Years later, our students have told us about how traumatized they were about seeing adults acting terrified and helpless.
 Make sure that children are not overhearing adult conversations, and turn off the news.
 Be aware of radio or television that might be in the background at some public place like a restaurant, a friend’s house, or even an elevator.